Far from the Madding Crowd (1967 film)

 Far from the Madding Crowd is a 1967 British epic period drama film directed by John Schlesinger and starring Julie Christie, Alan Bates, Terence Stamp and Peter Finch.
-The screenplay was by Frederic Raphael adapted from Thomas Hardy's 1874 novel Far from the Madding Crowd.
+The screenplay was by Frederic Raphael adapted from Thomas Hardy's 1874 novel of the same name.
 It was Schlesinger's fourth film (and his third collaboration with Christie).
 It marked a stylistic shift away from his earlier works exploring contemporary urban mores.
-Filmed in Panavision, it was the first 70mm film to be shown on the 75 ft screen in the all new Odeon Marble Arch, London.
+Filmed in Panavision, it was the first 70 mm film to be shown on the 75 ft screen in the all new Odeon Marble Arch, London.
 The cinematography was by Nicolas Roeg and the music was by Richard Rodney Bennett, who also used traditional folk songs in various scenes throughout the film.

 Plot

-Set in the rural West Country in Victorian England in the mid 1860s, the story features Bathsheba Everdene, a headstrong, independently minded woman who inherits her uncle's farm and decides to manage it herself.
+Set in the rural West Country in Victorian England in the mid-1860s, the story features Bathsheba Everdene, a headstrong, independently minded woman who inherits her uncle's farm and decides to manage it herself.
 This engenders some disapproval from the local farming community.
 She employs a former neighbour, Gabriel Oak, as a shepherd.
 Rejected by Bathsheba earlier as a suitor for lack of wealth, Gabriel lost his own flock after one of his dogs drove them off a cliff.

 Bathsheba impulsively sends a valentine to William Boldwood, a nearby gentleman farmer.
 Boldwood, a middle-aged bachelor, falls passionately in love with her and proposes; Bathsheba promises to consider his offer.
 However, she soon meets and becomes enamoured of Frank Troy, a handsome sergeant, dashing in red uniform.

 Troy was to marry young Fanny Robin, a maidservant pregnant with his child, but she went to the wrong church on their wedding day; a humiliated Troy petulantly refused to set another date for the ceremony and was then posted to a different town.
 Jealous at seeing Bathsheba become besotted with the handsome Troy, Boldwood offers him money to leave Bathsheba alone.
 Troy plays with Boldwood, rejecting increasing amounts before humiliating him by announcing that he and Bathsheba are already married.
 Troy proves a selfish and irresponsible husband while Bathsheba at first continues to adore him.
 At the Harvest Home Troy sends Bathsheba off to bed alone, while he gets drunk with all the farmhands except Gabriel; when a storm threatens their harvested haystacks, Gabriel, with Bathsheba's help, covers the ricks to avert disaster.
 Troy gambles away much of Bathsheba's money and creates disharmony among the farmhands.
 When Fanny comes to Troy, in an advanced state of pregnancy, to ask for his help, Troy says he will help her later.
 Upon learning that Fanny has died in childbirth, Bathsheba confronts Troy, who feels remorse over Fanny's death and swears cruelly that he loved only Fanny, not her.
 His clothes are later found by the sea, and he is presumed drowned.